ibanity/ibanity-postman-collections/README.md

 #### Isabel Connect

-* `isabel-connect-client-id`: the client-id from your Ponto Connect app that you can find in your Ibanity Developer Portal app
+* `isabel-connect-client-id`: the client-id from your Isabel Connect app that you can find in your Ibanity Developer Portal app
 * `isabel-connect-client-secret`: related secret

+#### Codabox Bankconnect

+* `codabox-bankconnect-client-id`: the client-id form your Codabox BankConnect app that you can find in your Ibanity Developer Portal app
+* `codabox-bankconnect-client-secret`: related secret

+#### Codabox Connect

+* `codabox-connect-client-id`: the client-id form your Codabox Connect app that you can find in your Ibanity Developer Portal app
+* `codabox-connect-client-secret`: related secret